giselyalves13/fashion/README.md

-# Fashion assistence
+# Fashion assistance
-Recomendation system of pieces of fashion clothes to combine with an user's input.
+Recommendation system to match fashion clothes based on user input.

-The data used in this project is extracted from social media.
+The data used in this project is sourced from social media and each piece of clothes in the data is identified.

-The idea is to create a similarity model using the user's input.
-The clothes that appeared together with the similars of the user's input are used as input of a classification model.
-This model classifies this clothes in fashion or not and we use the probability to sort and reccomend them.
+The objective is to create a similarity model between social media data and the user's input.
+The output of this model is a set of clothes that are similar to the input.
+We use the clothes that appeared together with the output in a classification model.
+This model classifies these clothes as fashion or not, and use the probability to rank and recommend them.